-G1-G2 The Gigabit Ethernet ports support network speeds of 10Mbps, 100Mbps, and 1000Mbps.
+ETHERNET G1-G4 The Switch is equipped with 4 auto-sensing Gigabit Ethernet network ports, which use RJ-45 connectors.
+The Gigabit Ethernet ports support network speeds of 10 Mbps, 100 Mbps, or 1000 Mbps.
 They can operate in half and full-duplex modes.
-Auto-sensing technology enables each port to automatically detect the speed of the device connected to it (10Mbps, 100Mbps, or 1000Mbps), and adjust its speed and duplex accordingly.
-The G1 and G2 RJ-45 ports are shared with the miniGBIC ports.
+Auto-sensing technology enables each port to automatically detect the speed of the device connected to it (10 Mbps, 100 Mbps, or 1000 Mbps), and adjust its speed and duplex accordingly.

-miniGBIC1/2 The mini-GBIC (gigabit interface converter) port is a connection point for a mini-GBIC expansion module, so the Switch can be uplinked via fiber to another switch.
-Each MiniGBIC port provides a link to a high-speed network segment or individual workstation at speeds of up to 1000Mbps.
+MiniGBIC (1-2) The miniGBIC (gigabit interface converter) port is a connection point for a miniGBIC expansion module, so the Switch can be uplinked via fiber to another switch.
+The MiniGBIC port provides a link to a high-speed network segment or individual workstation at speeds of up to 1000 Mbps.